Catalogue No.: SB1-9E-PDF

 To better meet the expectations of our clients, we will implement a client-based service strategy that will provide researchers with services that are more attuned to their needs.

-We will continue to post as much content as possible on social media such as Facebook, Flickr, Twitter, YouTube and Pinterest, and we will release more podcasts so that Canadians here and abroad can discover the contents of our vast collection.
+We will continue to post as much content as possible on social media such as Facebook, Flickr, Twitter and YouTube, and we will release more podcasts so that Canadians here and abroad can discover the contents of our vast collection.

 We will invest in the digitization of our collection and put a greater number of our holdings online.

 We will ensure that our content is available through mobile interfaces.

 We will process archives more quickly to make them discoverable for users and to facilitate their transfer to the future preservation facility.